 Ford is also a Principal Lecturer in the Mayborn School of Journalism.
 He has taught art direction and graphic design at several other universities in over twenty-five years as a professor.

-Before entering the academic world, Ford owned an advertising and design agency in Dallas for 15 years and served as creative director at the national Internet services company, Limited Worldwide, for four years and creative director for American Airlines, Hilton, Merrill Lynch and The Container store to name a few.
+Before entering the academic world, Ford owned an advertising and design agency in Dallas for 15 years and served as creative director at the national Internet services company, Luminit Worldwide, for four years and creative director for websites such as American Airlines, Hilton, Merrill Lynch, and The Container Store to name a few.

 Ford is the former lead singer of the Dallas blues band, Bona Fide Blues.
 The band performed regularly at the House of Blues in Dallas and other local venues.